Frequently Asked Questions

 DO YOU HAVE VEGETARIAN, VEGAN, AND GLUTEN-FREE OPTIONS?

 Yes, all of the above.
 Some of our dishes can be altered upon request to become vegetarian, vegan, and gluten-free.
-Other dishes are made precisely for those palates.
+We do also have Asian dishes that are made precisely for those palates.

 DOES YOUR FOOD HAVE MSG IN IT?

-Monosodium glutamate (or MSG) – in the way it’s generally thought of – is a flavor enhancer that’s added to food.
+Monosodium glutamate (or MSG) – in the way it’s generally thought of – is a flavor enhancer that’s added to a lot of Asian food.
 At Gan Shan, we don’t add MSG to our food, because we let our bold, rich, and clean flavors speak for themselves.

 That being said, MSG is a naturally occurring amino acid, and so no one can accurately claim to serve food that’s “MSG-free.”